Guscraftin/bot_XperPool/README.md

 - leaderboard: get the leaderboard of all member.
 - score: get the score of a member.

+## User application
+- Contact: display info about a member.
+[Admin Only]

 ## Features
 - Add 1 point when a member send a message (cooldown 5 secondes).
 - Delete the user of the 'score' database when he left the guild.